Earthworm scientist, Natural History Museum

 Look for earthworms and help scientists with valuable research.

-See all the earthworm pictures you've submitted to us so far.
-Get snapping and add your photos to the gallery.
+See some of the earthworm pictures you've sent us.
+Get snapping and add your photos.

 OPAL soil research

-Learn more about the research of the OPAL Soil Centre team.
+Learn more about the research carried out by scientists in the OPAL Soil Centre team.